 This class is a very specific case of the much more complex social business practices of exchange of goods and the creation and satisfaction of related social obligations.
-Purchase activities which define individual sales prices per object can be modelled by instantiating E96 Purchase for each object individually and as part of an overall E96 Purchase transaction
+Purchase activities which define individual sales prices per object can be modelled by instantiating E96 Purchase for each object individually and as part of an overall E96 Purchase transaction.

+In First Order Logic:

+E96(x) ⊃ E8(x)

 Properties: